LEAOSILVA/tw-portfolio/docs/docs-example/scripts.md

 For clarity, the flow steps are summarized below.
 We will focus on **Step 5: Data transformation with JSONata**.

 1. **Order received with a REST trigger**
-   The flow starts with a POST request when an order is received, including a client identification code (`ClientID`).
+   The flow starts with a POST request.
+The request includes a client identification code (`ClientID`).

 2. **Information retrieval**
-   Additional details about the order are then fetched using the `ClientID` as a parameter in an internal purchasing endpoint.
+   The system uses the `ClientID` to fetch additional order details from an internal purchasing endpoint.

 3. **Data transformation with JSONata**
-   A **JSONata** expression is applied to structure the received data and ensure it is in the correct format for the next step.
+   A **JSONata** expression restructures the data and formats it for the next step.

 4. **Payment processing via an external endpoint**
-   Once the data is properly formatted, it is sent to an external endpoint to execute the payment.
+   The system sends the payment request to an external endpoint and processes the response.

 5. **Data transformation with JSONata**
-   The returned data is structured again using JSONata, preparing it for the final steps of the flow.
+   JSONata restructures the returned data again, preparing it for the final steps.

 6. **Status update and confirmation**
-   After payment is completed, the order status is updated in an internal endpoint to keep the system synchronized, and a payment confirmation is received.
+   The system updates the order status in an internal endpoint.
+It also receives and records the payment confirmation.

 :::note[NOTE]
 The training sessions are recorded in Portuguese.
 The script below is a translated version.